KNU Campus

 Title : Mathematical Modelling of Malaria: Mother-to-Child Transmission and Dragonfly Predation

-Speaker : Joy Nana Okogun-Odomley (Pusan National University)
+Speaker : Joy Nana Okogun-Odompley (Pusan National University)

 Abstract : Malaria remains a major public health concern, particularly in Sub-Saharan Africa, where it causes significant morbidity and mortality.
 While traditional vector control methods such as insecticide-treated nets and indoor spraying have had positive impacts, the increasing resistance of mosquito populations to chemical interventions calls for sustainable and ecologically viable alternatives.
 This study proposes a compartmental model for malaria transmission that incorporates dragonfly predation as a natural mosquito control mechanism.
 The model extends classical SIR-type frameworks by including exposed compartments for both human and mosquito populations and introduces a dragonfly predation term into the mosquito dynamics.
 Dragonflies are effective predators of mosquitoes at both larval and adult stages, and their integration into the model represents a biologically grounded approach to reducing vector populations.